 Most recently, Harvard took home the Beanpot trophy in 2017 after a 6-3 win in the title game over Boston University.
 The Crimson have claimed 11 titles overall, including the very first Beanpot title in 1952.

-Northeastern dominated the Beanpots of the 80’s, winning 4 trophies within the decade.
-The Huskies have a 41-91 overall record, but last year’s win could be the beginning of changing tides.
+Northeastern dominated the Beanpots of the '80s, winning four trophies within the decade.
+The Huskies have a 44-91 overall record after its second straight title in 2019.

 RELATED: Latest USCHO rankings